 We derive a function that can be regarded as a penalty function to maintain the total order quantities in one year to fulfill the minimum one-year order quantity contracts.
 This penalty function is a part of the objective function and can be relaxed once the minimum one-year order quantity contracts are fulfilled.

 We performed several numerical experiments to check the optimal solutions for various demands and for various objective functions.
-These experiments show our MILP (Mixed Integer Linear Programming) gives the desired optimal solutions and show the influence of decision criteria on the optimal solution.
+These experiments show our MILP (Mixed Integer Linear Programming) gives the desired optimal solutions and shows the influence of decision criteria on the optimal solution.

 Graphical abstract